cozenom/Calendar-Reminder/README.md

-# Medication Reminder App
+# Calendar Reminder App

-A simple Android app to help you track and remember your medications.
+A simple Android app to help you set and track recurring reminders for anything — medications, plant watering, vitamins, habits, and more.

 ## What It Does

-- **Set Reminders**: Schedule daily medication reminders at specific times with customizable frequencies
+- **Set Reminders**: Schedule daily reminders at specific times with customizable frequencies
-- **Track Intake**: Mark medications as taken or missed, view your history on an interactive calendar
+- **Track Completion**: Mark reminders as done or missed, view your history on an interactive calendar
-- **Manage Prescriptions**: Track pill inventory, record refill pickups, and see when you'll need refills
-- **Visual Calendar**: See your medication history at a glance with color-coded dots:
+- **Visual Calendar**: See your reminder history at a glance with color-coded dots:
-  - 🔵 Blue: Prescription pickup dates
-  - 🟠 Orange: Estimated refill dates
-  - 🟢 Green: Medications taken
+  - 🟢 Green: Reminders completed
-  - 🔴 Red: Missed medications
+  - 🔴 Red: Missed reminders
-- **Low Inventory Alerts**: Get notified when you're running low on pills
+- **Missed Reminder Alerts**: Get notified when you've missed a reminder

 ## Privacy & Data

-**Your data stays on your device.** This app stores all medication information locally using Room database - no cloud sync, no external servers, no data collection.
-Your medical information is private and under your control.
+**Your data stays on your device.** This app stores all reminder information locally using Room database - no cloud sync, no external servers, no data collection.
+Your information is private and under your control.

 ## Built With